AP-IT-GH/jumper-assignment-ignace-shoeib/README.md

 ## Create Environment

 Now we will create the scene.
-It will include a Plane that will act as our floor, a small cube which will be our agent, a long cube which will be our obstacle, an another small cube which will act as a bonus reward and a wall that will destroy the obstacle and bonus when they collide.
+It will include a Plane that will act as our floor, a small Cube which will be our Agent, a long Cube which will be our obstacle, an another small Cube which will act as a bonus reward and a Wall that will destroy the obstacle and bonus when they collide.

 ### Create the Floor plane